ClemCB/makers-bank-tech-test/README.md

 As a customer,
 So that I can keep track of my spending,
-I want to know the date I made withdraws and deposits.
+I want to know the date I made withdrawals and deposits.

 As a customer,
 So that I can track all my banking activity,